 Registration and buffet lunch

-Prof. Howard Riezman, NCCR Chemical Biology, UNIGE, Switzerland & Prof. Raymond G. Riezman, University of Iowa, USA.
+Prof. Howard Riezman, Department of Biochemistry, Director of the NCCR Chemical Biology, University of Geneva, Switzerland & Prof. Raymond G. Riezman, University of Iowa, USA.

 Welcome & introduction

 Session: Public and private funding in basic research / Systems of innovation / Scientific concentration / Diverse centres of innovation (chairman: Prof. Venki Ramakrishnan)